GenericMappingTools/gmt/doc/rst/source/grdcontour.rst

 **-Q**\ [*cut*\ [*unit*]][\ **+z**]
     Do not draw contours with less than *cut* number of points [Draw all contours].
-    Alternatively, give instead a minimum contour length in distance units or plot length units.
+    Alternatively, give instead a minimum contour length in distance units (see UNITS for available units and how distances are computed), including **C** (Cartesian distance using user coordinates) or plot length units.
 Optionally, append **z** to exclude the zero contour.

 .. _-R: